 Trailers and freight are essential for trucking companies, and trailer tracking helps you monitor their movements.
 It gives you peace of mind and lets you detect problems.

-Tracking system costs vary by vehicle and GPS device, but most cost between $25 to $45 per month.
+Although tracking system costs vary by vehicle and GPS device, most cost between $25 to $45 per month.

 GPS tracking is a staple for many trucking companies.
 Trailer tracking provides many benefits, which we will discuss below.